 In ancient times, when people were busy trying to survive, boredom wasn’t a choice.
 They spent all their time securing food or shelter; they didn’t have time to get bored.
 We are now overstimulated — easy access to infinite entertainment options is feeding boredom rather than discouraging it.
 We crave for more time.
 However, when we have free time, we don’t know what to do with it.
 Nothing seems exciting enough to deserve our valuable time.
 Sometimes we get to a situation of having hard time having fun with our own company.
 We always depend on external stimuli – means doing something with someone.
 We need Netflix, a device, a company, or an object to rescue us from boredom.
 To defeat boredom, you need less, not more – stimulation and novelty.

 He who fortifies himself completely against boredom fortifies himself against himself too.
 He will never drink the most powerful elixir from his own innermost spring – Friedrich Nietzsche

 Everyone needs a pause – Enjoy it.
 Boredom feeds creativity – Avoid technology for a while when you feel bored.
 Recover the joy in doing mundane tasks.
 Train your mind to realize that boredom is not about what you do, but how you do it.
 Reconnect with your self.
 Monotony lies within your mind – Embrace the privilege of free mind!

 PS I am not here to give you gyaan or tell how to overcome boredom.
 Just live the moments and embrace change.
 Life is all about to experience whether its good or bad – we learn and grow with each experience.
-All I can say is never ever shut down your mind and thoughts with an urge to make a survival.
+All I can say is never ever shut down the mind and thoughts with an urge to make a survival.
 Ask yourself, when was the last time you did nothing?
-When we look back, there should be loads of memories and the footprints we left.
+When we look back, there should be loads of memories to cherish and the footprints to look for.
 Live the length and width of life.
 Think more, reconnect, expand your horizons and use less of technology 🙂